gazebosim/gz-transport/docs/development/development.rst

 A discovery instance will create an additional internal thread when the user calls ``Start()``.
 This thread takes care of the service update tasks.
 This involves the reception of other discovery messages and the update of the discovery information.
 Also, it's among its responsabilities to answer with an ADVERTISE message when a SUBSCRIBE message is received and there are local services available.

-The first time announcement of a local service and the discovery of a non local service happens the user thread.
+The first time announcement of a local service and the explicit discovery request of a service happen on the user thread.
 So, in a regular scenario where the user doesn't share discovery among other threads, all the discovery operations will run in two threads, the user thread and the internal discovery thread spawned after calling ``Start()``.
 All the functions in the discovery are thread safe.

 Multiple network interfaces
 ---------------------------

+The goal of the discovery service is to discover all topics available.
+It's not uncommon these days that a machine has multiple network interfaces for its wired and wireless connections, a virtual machine, or a localhost device, among others.
+By selecting one network interface and listening only on this one, we would miss the discovery messages that are sent by instances sitting on other subnets.

+E.g.:

+Our discovery service handles this problem in severals steps.
+First, it learns about the network interfaces that are available locally.
+For that purpose we have developed the ``NetUtils`` auxiliar file.
+The ``determineInterfaces()`` function returns a list of all the network interfaces found on the machine.
+When we know all the available network interfaces we create a container of sockets, one per local IP address.
+These sockets are used for sending discovery data over the network, flooding all the subnets and reaching other potential discovery instances.

+We use one of the sockets contained in the vector for receiving data via the multicast channel.
+We have to join the multicast group for each local network interface but we can reuse the same socket.
+This will guarantee that our socket will receive the multicast traffic coming from any of our local network interfaces.
+This is the reason for having a single `bind()` function in our call even if we can receive from multiple interfaces.
+Our receiving socket is the one we register in the ``zmq::poll()` function for processing incoming discovery data.

+When it's time to send outbound data, we iterate through the list of sockets and send the message over each one, flooding all the subnets with our discovery requests.

+Note that the result of ``determineInterfaces()`` can be manually set by using the ``IGN_IP`` environment variable, as described here[].
+This will essentially ignore other network interfaces, isolating all discovery traffic through the specified interface.